insin/react-heatpack/README.md

 [react-hot-loader](https://github.com/gaearon/react-hot-loader) is used to allow you to tweak your React components on the fly without losing their current state.

 In order to take advantage of this, components need to be exported from a module.
-To ensure you can hot load *every* component, put initialisation code in a separate module which imports your top-level components, e.g.:
+To ensure you can hot reload *every* component, put initialisation code in a separate module which imports your top-level components, e.g.:

 ```javascript
 var React = require('react')